Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Introduction

-Our main idea to derive the Harnack inequalities \eqref{har-log} and \eqref{har-pow} in the first main result, Theorem \ref{main1}, for the Markov semigroup $(P_t)_{t \ge 0}$ defined by \eqref{pt} of Eq. \eqref{rd} on $(L^p)_{p \ge 2}$-spaces, under the dissipativity condition \eqref{f} and the polynomial growth condition \eqref{f+}, are the construction of a coupling (see \eqref{rd-y}) of the change of measure and a uniform pathwise estimate (see \eqref{x-y}) for this coupling.
-As by-products, a gradient estimate and the uniqueness of the invariant measure for $(P_t)_{t \ge 0}$, if it exists, follow immediately.
-To the best of our knowledge, the Harnack inequalities \eqref{har-log} and \eqref{har-pow} are the first two Harnack inequalities for SPDEs in Banach settings.
+The previous questions motivate the study investigating Harnack inequalities and ergodicity of Eq. \eqref{rd} in the Banach space $L^p:=L^p(\OOO)$.
+To derive the above two types of Harnack inequalities for Eq. \eqref{rd} on $(L^p)_{p \ge 2}$-spaces, our main idea is the construction of a coupling by the change of measure and a uniform pathwise estimate for this coupling.
+As by-products, a gradient estimate and the uniqueness of the invariant measure, if it exists, follow immediately.
+To our knowledge, the obtained Harnack inequalities (see \eqref{har-log}-\eqref{har-pow}) are the first two Harnack inequalities for SPDEs in Banach settings.

-To show the existence of an invariant measure for Eq. \eqref{rd} with super-linear growth and without strong dissipativity, e.g., $q>2$ and $\lambda$ defined in \eqref{lam} is non-positive, we derive a uniform estimate of $\mu_n(\|\cdot\|_{q+p-2}^{q+p-2})$ (see \eqref{est-tig1}) for a sequence of probability measures $(\mu_n)_{n \in \nn_+}$ (defined in \eqref{mun}).
-However, this is not strong enough to conclude the tightness of $(\mu_n)_{n \in \nn_+}$, since the embedding $L^{q+p-2} \subset L^p$ is not compact.
-To overcome this difficulty, we utilize a compact embedding (see \eqref{emb}) by a Sobolev--Slobodeckii space.
-This forces us to derive a uniform estimate of $\mu_n(\|\cdot\|_{\beta, p})$ (see \eqref{est-tig2}, with the $\|\cdot\|_{\beta, p}$-norm defined in \eqref{sob-slo}), where the aforementioned uniform estimate of $\mu_n(\|\cdot\|_{q+p-2}^{q+p-2})$ plays a key role.
-Then the tightness of $(\mu_n)_{n \in \nn_+}$ follows and we get the existence of an invariant measure for $(P_t)_{t \ge 0}$.
-In combination with the uniqueness result, we obtain the existence of a unique and thus ergodic invariant measure for $(P_t)_{t \ge 0}$ in the second main result, Theorem \ref{main2}.
+On the other hand, to show the existence of an invariant measure for Eq. \eqref{rd} with super-linear growth but without strong dissipativity drift, we establish the tightness of the sequence of empirical measures $(\mu_n)$ (defined in \eqref{mun}) via a compact embedding to $L^p$ through the Sobolev--Slobodeckii space $(W^{\beta, p}, \|\cdot\|_{\beta, p})$.
+This is acheived by deriving a uniform estimate of $\mu_n(\|\cdot\|_{\beta, p})$, where a uniform estimate of $\mu_n(\|\cdot\|_{q+p-2}^{q+p-2})$ plays a key role.
+In combination with the uniqueness result, we obtain the existence of a unique and thus ergodic invariant measure for Eq. \eqref{rd} (in Theorem \ref{main2}).

 The rest of the paper is organized as follows.
 Some preliminaries, assumptions, and main results are given in the next section.
-We derive a uniform pathwise estimate to get the existence of a unique global solution to Eq. \eqref{rd} in Section \ref{sec3}.
+We derive a uniform pathwise estimate to get the existence of a unique global solution to Eq. \eqref{rd} in the first part of Section \ref{sec3}.
 In another part of Section \ref{sec3}, we construct the coupling and derive a uniform pathwise estimation for this coupling.
-These estimations ensure the well-posedness of the coupling and will be used in the last section to derive Harnack inequalities and to prove the main results, Theorems \ref{main1} and \ref{main2}.
+These estimations ensure the well-posedness of the coupling and will be used in the last section to derive Harnack inequalities and to prove the main results in Section \ref{sec2}.